winne27/youless-mysql/README.md

 * Create the tables in DB by starting tables.php.

 * Create a cron job for starting php reading php in an interval of your choice.

+# Example

+At https://fehngarten.de/wetter you see, amongst other things, a sun indicator.
+This is realized by a YouLess Energy Monitor which is measuring the power of a photovoltaics unit.